taosdata/taosadapter/README.md

 * pauseQueryMemoryThreshold
 * pauseAllMemoryThreshold

-When the pauseQueryMemoryThreshold is exceeded, the query will not be fetched.
+Query requests will be rejected when the pauseAllMemoryThreshold is exceeded.

 http return